 In the 1926 Kansas City Directory, Arthur and Floyd lived at 1144 E 78th and had Watrous & Sons Produce at 400 Main.
 Roy lived at 1131 E 78th and worked at Holler & Watrous.

 In the 1928 Kansas City Directory, Roy has joined Watrous & Sons, which is now listed with an addition address of a warehouse at 22 E 3rd.

 Arthur died September 26, 1932.
 He was a pedestrian, hit by an automobile, in Kansas City, Missouri.
-(His birth date on Missouri Death Certificate is incorrect.)
 An article in the Jefferson City Post Tribune that very day read “Arthur Watrous, 68, a produce dealer, was killed early today when he was struck by an automobile driven by Richard Barnes, a lino-type operator.
 It was the city’s 54th motor car fatality this year.”
 At the time of his death, he was living at 4848 Montrose in Kansas City, the former home of daughter Lula May’s in-laws Joseph & Sarah Sbarboro.
 Not surprising considering it was the depression and money was not easy to come by – both Joseph and Sarah had died, and the family probably couldn’t sell the house.
 I suspect the families were close anyway, with Lula’s father and father-in-law both produce dealers at times.
 I suspect Lula and her husband met through the relationship of their fathers.

-His Find A Grave memorial is here.
+Arthur’s Find A Grave memorial is here.